- Components and definition of the hydrologic cycle

 Water + Carbon Dioxide Gas equals Carbonic Acid in Water

 After the slightly acidic water dissolves the calcite, changes in temperature or gas content in the water can cause the water to redeposit the calcite in a different place as tufa (travertine), often deposited by a spring or in a cave.
 Speleotherms are secondary deposits, typically made of travertine, deposited in a cave.
-Travertine speleotherms from by water dripping through cracks and dissolution openings in caves.
+Travertine speleotherms form by water dripping through cracks and dissolution openings in caves and evaporating, leaving behind the travertine deposits.
 Speleotherms commonly occur in the form of stalactites, when extending from the ceiling, and stalagmites, when extending from the floor.

 Meteoric (surface) water enters the karst system through sinkholes, losing streams, and disappearing streams.
 Changes in base level can cause rivers running over limestone to dissolve the limestone and sink into the ground.
 As the water continues to dissolve its way through the limestone, it can leave behind intricate networks of caves and narrow passages.
 Often dissolution will follow and expand fractures in the limestone.
 Water exits the karst system as springs and rises.
 In mountainous terrane, dissolution can extend all the way through the vertical profile of the mountain, with caverns dropping thousands of feet.